lure23/Lab/README.md

 	Since April 2024, the approach of server-side functions with regard to Cloudflare Pages has changed: they are now rolled out in the "most natural way possible" for any supported web framework.

 	This is GREAT NEWS!
-It means you can develop *as normal* with SvelteKit, including `npm run dev` that **just works** - even with locally simulated backend services.
+It means you can develop *as normal* with SvelteKit, including `npm run dev` - but get locally simulated backend services in the purchase!

-	The new approach means that **`functions/` folder is now ignored**.
-You don't define back-end features through there; it's ignored.
-Some (quite a few!) places in the Cloudflare Pages still don't reflect this, and the reading / learning path may be confusing, because of this!
+>The new approach means that **`functions/`** folder is now ignored.
+You don't define back-end features through there.
+Some (quite a few!) places in the Cloudflare Pages still don't reflect this, and the reading / learning path may be confusing!
 Obviously, the docs will eventually pick up, but at the moment, this is how it is.
-As a whole, it's a very nice move that helps make development way simpler.
+As a whole, the transition is a very nice move that helps make development way simpler.

 Also [SvelteKit](https://kit.svelte.dev/) knowledge is expected.
 You can probably "wing it" (i.e. understand by reading) if you have experience from other full stack frameworks.
 Just that this repo is not about teaching SvelteKit.